Roland-spec/csc211-summer2024/labs/lab-07/readme.md

 # Part 4.
 Submission

-Each group will submit a single **.zip file** named `lab-07.zip` containing all your answers to the lab questions in your `lab-07.txt` and all of your `.cpp` source code files on [Gradescope](http://gradescope.com) **before the end of your lab section**. **All submissions should be made by a group/team.** *Individual submissions will not be accepted.* Instructions to download your `lab-07.txt` file can be found in the IDE introduction page that you read in lab-01.
+Each group will submit a single **.zip file** named `lab-07.zip` containing all your answers to the lab questions in your `lab-07.txt` and all of your `.cpp` source code files on [Gradescope](http://gradescope.com) **by the start of next week's lab**. **Submissions can either be made by a group/team or individually.** Instructions to download your `lab-07.txt` file can be found in the IDE introduction page that you read in lab-01.
 For your convenience, that page is relinked [here](https://cs50.readthedocs.io/ide/online/).